Have questions about bounce rate?

-- 40% People abandon a website that takes more than 3 seconds to load.
+- 40% of people abandon a website that takes more than 3 seconds to load

 These numbers are extremely unforgiving, and unfortunately, so are the users behind them.

-Not only are user’s less likely to spend time on your site, but page load speed is a ranking factor for Google.
+Not only are users less likely to spend time on your site, but page load speed is a major ranking factor for Google.
 And low rank + high bounce rate = bad news.

 Make sure you’re checking your page speed with Google’s PageSpeed Tools to ensure a fast experience – and lower bounce rates – for your users.

-You may not think it, but your tags and descriptions are important.
+It may not seem like it, but your tags and descriptions are incredibly important.

-They’re intended to accurately describe a page’s content, and it’s what will help your user’s decide if they want to visit that page or not.
+They’re intended to accurately describe the content displayed on a page, and it’s also what will help your users decide if they want to visit that page or not.

 But if your tags or descriptions are inaccurate, your visitors will feel mislead and likely won’t stick around.

-It’s an easy enough fix; simply examine any pages that have a particularly high bounce rate and look to make sure all your tags and descriptions reflect the most accurate, up-to-date information available.
+Luckily for you, it’s an easy enough fix.
+Simply examine any pages that have a particularly high bounce rate and look to make sure all your tags and descriptions reflect the most accurate, up-to-date information available.

 3. Improper Google Analytics Set Up

-This one is probably best case scenario: it means that users aren’t actually bouncing so frequently from your site, you’re just getting wonky information.
+This one is probably your best case scenario.
+It basically means that users aren’t actually bouncing frequently from your site; rather, you’re just receiving inaccurate information.

 Remember how a 20% or below bounce rate probably points to a tracking error?
 That’s what we’re talking about here.